Canon 1D Mark III vs Sony A5100

 Studio photographers will appreciate that the Canon 1D Mark III (unlike the A5100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A5100 is a recent model that features in the current product line-up of Sony.
 In contrast, the 1D Mark III has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1D Mark III was succeeded by the Canon 1D Mark IV.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 1D Mark III vs Sony A5100